mhedenus/on_graphs_and_models/README.md

 ### Atomic Graph

 The graph style that applies the property-outside-of-the-bubble solution of the Property Dichotomy has no common name.
-Because the nodes (and edges) of this graph have no internal structure I believe the name __Atomic Graph (AG)__ is suitable.
+Because the nodes (and edges) of this graph have no internal structure, I believe the name __Atomic Graph (AG)__ is suitable.

 The most important (and maybe the sole) application of the AG style is [__Resource Description Framework (RDF)__](https://www.w3.org/RDF/).
-One of the great ideas of RDF is that the graph can be decomposed into molecules which in turn are decomposed into the three atoms 'subject','object' and 'predicate'.
+One of the great ideas of RDF is that the graph can be decomposed into molecules which in turn are decomposed into three atoms called 'subject','object' and 'predicate'.
 The 'predicate' is an URI which denotes a 'property' which is the same as a 'binary relation' ([RDF Primer](https://www.w3.org/TR/rdf11-concepts/#resources-and-statements)).

 To understand why RDF was designed this way it's worth looking at its history.
 In a very early [working draft from 1997](https://www.w3.org/TR/WD-rdf-syntax-971002/) you read: